maet3608/nuts-flow/docs/html/_sources/tutorial/performance.rst.txt

 *Prefetching* is another common method employed in (GPU-based) machine learning to speed up a data flow.
-Here data is pre-fetched (and pre-processed) on a separate CPU thread while the GPU is performing machine learning on another chunk of data
+Here data is pre-fetched (and pre-processed) on a separate CPU thread while the GPU is performing machine learning on another chunk of data:

 .. code:: python